BuvinJT/distbuilder/docs/LowLevel.md

 **opyConfig**: An (optional) [OpyConfig](ConfigClasses.md#opyconfig) object,
 	providing supplemental details regarding the spec file creation.
-Be sure to include this if you desire obfuscation and will be subsequently invoking the buildExecutable function.
+Be sure to include this if you desire obfuscation and will be subsequently invoking the pyScriptToExe function.

 ## Installers